deepanjali19/Data_Structures_and_Algorithms/README.md

 # Data_Structures_and_Algorithms

-This repository contain practice work of data structures and algorithms.
+This repository contains the practice work of data structures and algorithms course that I did during my degree at Seneca College.